How many of you have heard this?

-7) Visit a naturopath or nutritionist who specialises in vegan and vegetarian diets.
+7) Visit a naturopath or nutritionist who specializes in vegan and vegetarian diets.
 Fellow blogger Nadine from Nadine Lee Nutrition is a great choice!

-Questions: What are your tips for being a healthy vego or vegan?
-Where you ever a unhealthy vego or vegan?
+Questions: What are your tips for being a healthy vegan or vegan?
+Were you ever an unhealthy vego or vegan?
 I definitely was!
 Read about it here.